About UsCaring Vets. Healthy Pets. Serving Baltimore since 1950.

 Dr. Hicks hails from across the Chesapeake Bay, in Cambridge, Maryland.
 She earned her bachelor’s degree in chemistry from Western Maryland College in 1985, than attended Virginia Tech in Blacksburg, VA for her DVM in 1993.
 She worked at Eldersburg Veterinary Hospital and Anne Arundel Animal Hospital, before arriving at EMRVC in 1995.
 She has been practicing veterinary medicine for 29 years.

 She shares her home with her husband and two children.
-They have a Westie, named Coco, and two cats, Mr. K and Milo.
+They share their home with two dogs, Coco and Milo, and a cat named Mr. K.

 Ryan Ashkon Beizavi, DVM